asthaaa08/online-kyc/README.md

 <br/>
 Demo Video folder:https://drive.google.com/drive/folders/1fdxtvxAk1G-RHbhSOVX4uuzcm_xGslhs?usp=sharing
 <br/>
-In summary, our KYC website offers a convenient, secure, and efficient solution for identify verification.
+In summary, our KYC website offers a convenient, secure, and efficient solution for identity verification.
 Whether you're a financial institution, online platform, or individual user, you can rely on us to facilitate a smooth and reliable KYC process.
 Thank you for choosing our platform for your identity verification needs.